The Ford Bronco has returned as a family of off-roaders, but there’s room for more.

 The spy shots show orange shocks, which are likely the electronically controlled Fox 3.0 bypass shocks from the current F-150 Raptor.
 These shocks have active damping, external bypass technology, and a 9-chamber design.

 2017 Ford F-150 Raptor

 What’s in a name?
 The Bronco is sold in six trims, including base, Big Bend, Black Diamond, Outer Banks, Wildtrak, and Badlands.

 Reach into the Bronco’s history and there aren’t a ton of terrific historical nameplates to add for a high-performance variant.
 Eddie Bauer anyone?

-Ford’s built a truckload of brand equity into the Raptor name.
-A Bronco Raptor could work, but doesn’t sound just right and Ford might just reserve it for its F-Series of pickup trucks.
-The next-gen Ranger will get a Raptor model in the U.S.
+Ford’s built a truckload of brand equity with the Raptor name.
+A Bronco Raptor could work, but Ford might reserve it for its F-Series of pickup trucks.
+The next-generation Ranger will get a Raptor model in the U.S.